kriszyp/cobase/README.md

 <a href="https://dev.doctorevidence.com/"><img src="./assets/powers-dre.png" width="203" align="right" /></a>
 From these constructs we can build data structures that can aggregate and index data from multiples tables and be queried in fast, scalable O(log n) time/space.

+There are several key goals and philosophies that have shaped cobase:
+* REST-oriented programming architecture that composes data stores by caching layering stores with a uniform interface, ideal for using as a caching/transformation middle tier to put in front of a simple backend storage.
+* Scalable, performant data querying is acheived by ensuring data has been properly indexed to quickly satisfy queries, and data indexing and transformation, with full JS functionality, is the central focus of the API design.
+* Defaulting to in-process data store access (via LevelDB) for extremely efficient/fast access to indexed/transformed data.

 ## Getting Started
 First, install:
 ```